bitnami/charts/bitnami/airflow/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` true.
-This will deploy a sidecar container with [airflow-exporter](https://github.com/PBWebMedia/airflow-prometheus-exporter) in all Airflow pods and a `metrics` service, which can be configured under the `metrics.service` section.
-This `metrics` service will be have the necessary annotations to be automatically scraped by Prometheus.
+This will configure Airflow components to send StatsD metrics to the StatsD exporter that transform them into Prometheus metrics.
+The StatsD exporter is deployed as a standalone deployment and service in the same namespace as the Airflow deployment.

 #### Prometheus requirements